xz1z1z1z1z/MCNCwiki/7K2022/en.md

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
-   - Room settings are osu!mania, Team-Vs., Win Condition: 'ScoreV2'.
-Room name must be "MWC4K2021: (TeamRed) vs (TeamBlue)".
+   - Room settings are osu!mania, Head-to-Head., Win Condition: 'ScoreV2'.
+Room name must be "MCNC7K2021: (Red) vs (Blue)".
-   - The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
+   - The player mentioned first in the room name must be the red, the player mentioned second in the room name must be the blue.
-2. Each captain can ban **one beatmap** to be selected from the pool.
-These beatmaps can not be picked by any team in the entire match.
+2. Each player can ban one beatmap to be selected from the pool.
+These beatmaps can not be picked by any player in the entire match.
-3. Beatmap selection will alternate between each captain selecting a beatmap out of the mappool.
+3. Beatmap selection will alternate between each player selecting a beatmap in the mappool.
-4. Each captain must use `!roll` once in `#multiplayer`.
+4. Each player must use !roll once in #multiplayer.
-   - The winner of the `!roll` starts picking the first beatmap of the match.
+   - The winner of the !roll starts picking the first beatmap of the match.
-   - The loser of the `!roll` starts banning one beatmap, followed by the winner of the `!roll` to ban a beatmap.
+   - The loser of the !roll starts banning one beatmap, followed by the winner of the !roll to ban a beatmap.
-5. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
-If a team takes more time than alloted, the procedures adopted will be as follows:
-   - For the first occurrence:
-     - The team will receive a verbal warning from the referee
-   - On subsequent occurrences:
-     - For a pick timer: a random map will be chosen from the mappool using `!roll X`, where X is the number of maps that were neither picked nor banned, excluding the Tiebreaker.
+5. Players will have 2 minutes to pick a beatmap and 2 minutes to get ready.
+If a player takes more time than alloted, for the second occurrence: a random map will be chosen from the mappool using !roll X, where X is the number of maps that were neither picked nor banned, excluding the Tiebreaker.
+Repeat offenders may receive further sanctions from the Tournament Management.
-     - For a ready timer: the referee will issue the `!mp start 10` command, regardless of how many players from each team are present in the lobby, using `!mp kick` on any extra players for each team, starting from the top (i.e. the first valid player combination for each team will be forced to play the pick).
-The results for such games are to be taken as is.
-   - Repeat offenders may receive further sanctions from the Tournament Management.
-   - Each team will receive **one** "tactical timeout" of **two minutes**, to be used as extra time to pick or ban a beatmap. *The tactical timeout is optional, and is not required to be used*.
+6. Players will be given at most 3-minute pause for solving unexpected situations.
-6. Results of the Qualifiers Stage will be published via a Statistics sheet.
+7. Results of the Qualifiers Stage will be published via a Statistics sheet.

 ### Mappool instructions

 1. There will be one mappool for each stage, except for the Finals and Grand Finals, which will share the same mappool.
 2. Each mappool consists of a fixed amount of maps each stage which will all be played under FreeMod conditions.
 This means that there is a unique FreeMod bracket.
 3. The mappool sizes are as follows:
-   - Qualifiers: 8 beatmaps
+   - Qualifiers: 5 beatmaps
-   - Round of 32: 12 beatmaps
+   - Round of 16(RO32): 10 beatmaps
+   - Quarterfinals: 12 beatmaps
-   - Round of 16 and Quarterfinals: 14 beatmaps
+   - Semifinals : 14 beatmaps
-   - Semifinals and Finals: 16 beatmaps
+   - Finals: 16 beatmaps
 4. Each mappool has one tiebreaker, except for the Qualifiers.
 5. Possible mod choices for all maps are Hidden, FadeIn, Flashlight, and Mirror.
 6. The tiebreaker will be played under FreeMod conditions.

 ### Scheduling instructions

-1. Each stage will be held on **a single weekend**.
+1. Each stage will be held on a single weekend(include Friday).
+It could be held on weekdays if each players required, but not recommend.
-2. All matches will be held on either a Saturday or Sunday, UTC+0.
-3. Scheduling will be handled by the Tournament Management.
-Schedules will be released on the Sunday before the first matches of the actual stage.
-Tournament Management will try to create the schedule to respect the participant's time zone.
-   - In the stages Quarterfinals and higher: Please inform the Tournament Management before Sunday, if you expect a specific time slot to be unavailable in the following week.
-The Tournament Management will try to accommodate all wishes, but makes no promises.
-4. **Reschedules will only be considered if both teams agree to a time, this needs to be done and notified to the tournament staff before Wednesday, 23:59 UTC of that particular week when your match takes place.**
-5. **Reschedules may only be requested by a team captain.**
-   - **Do not ask for rescheduling unless it is absolutely needed.
-The Tournament Management reserves the right to decline any rescheduling requests.**
-6. Captains are responsible for their teams' availability.
-The current team size exists to ensure every team can provide at least four players for each match.
-If teams can not provide four players for a match, the match will be considered forfeited.
+2. The schedule is decided by the players discussing with each other.
+All match times must be communicated to the Tournament Management two days prior to the actual match.
+If not informed, Tournament Management will decide the game time at his own discretion.
+The daily schedule will be released the day before.
+3. If player need to make a temporary change after decide the game time.
+Rescheduling can only be considered with the consent of both players, and the scheduled time must be at least 1 day after informing the event party.

 [flag_CN]: /wiki/shared/flag/CN.gif "China"
 [flag_HK]: /wiki/shared/flag/HK.gif "Hong Kong"